psu-libraries/researcher-metadata/README.md

 ### Publication Citation Workflow

-A separate `GoogleScholarPublicationCitationImporter` refreshes `publications.google_scholar_citation_count` using DOI matching only.
-Publications without a DOI match are skipped and logged.
+A separate `GoogleScholarPublicationCitationImporter` refreshes `publications.google_scholar_citation_count` using a DOI search and fuzzy title match.
+Publications without a DOI match are skipped.

 ### Rake Tasks